-- Inexpensive: Canned food is inexpensive comparted to freeze-dried backpacker meals or professionally packaged emergency food
+- Inexpensive: Canned food is inexpensive compared to freeze-dried backpacker meals or professionally packaged emergency food

-- Meal In A Can: Foods like Dinty Moore Stew, and pasta dishes are a main entree and can be eaten without additional food items.
+- Meal In A Can: Foods like Dinty Moore Stew and pasta dishes are the main entree and can be eaten without additional food items.

 - Ready to Eat: Canned food is ready to eat.